Dominican Church, Lviv: History

 The Dominican Order first arrived in Lviv during the 13th century and the first wooden church is said to have been built in 1234 within the Low Castle, founded by the wife of Leo I of Halych.
 That church burned down during a war in 1340.
 A new Gothic church, resembling the parish church in Kazimierz Dolny, was built on the present site in 1378 and later rebuilt after a fire in 1407 along with the monastery buildings.
 During the 16th century the complex was ravaged by several fires, nevertheless it continued to gradually rise in prosperity.
 In the 18th century the church's ceiling started cracking and it was decided in 1745 that the church had to be taken apart and replaced with a new one.

 In 1749 Józef Potocki laid the cornerstone for the present day Baroque church, commonly attributed to Jan de Witte.
 Between 1756 and 1761 Mikołaj Bazyli Potocki donated 236,000 złoty to the church and the Dominican monastery in Lviv, where his mother was buried.
 These donations funded the Potocki chapel in the church.
-The church was consecrated in 1764 by the Latin archbishop of Lviv Wacław Hieronim Sierakowski.
+The church was consecrated in 1764 by the Latin archbishop of Lviv Wacław Hieronim Sierakowski (1700-1780).

 The Dominicans managed to survive the reign of the Austrian emperor Joseph II, who closed many other monasteries.
 In 1865 a neo-baroque bell tower was added to the complex.
-In the years 1885–1914 a controversial renovation of the facade and interior was carried out.
+A controversial renovation of its façade and interior was performed in 1885–1914.

 After World War II, the complex was occupied by the Soviets, used as a warehouse, and in the 1970s changed into a museum of religion and atheism.
 With the collapse of the Soviet Union the church was given to the Ukrainian Greek Catholic Church and now serves as a parish church.
 The monastery, however, has not yet been returned and still serves as a museum (renamed The Lviv Museum of History of Religion).

 The church resembles the Karlskirche.
 It is built on the plan of the Greek Cross inscribed in an ellipsoid and topped with a monumental dome.